Types of Parenting Styles and Their Effects on Children

 Parenting is not an exact science, so most parents don’t follow any model completely.
 The most successful parents may change their style depending on the situation.
 For example, an authoritative parent is likely to become more permissive when their child is ill.
 And a permissive parent will be strict in a situation where a child’s safety is at stake.

 So perhaps the right approach would be to customize your parenting style based on your child’s personality.
 Use specific parenting practices that work best for your child, keeping your child’s best interest in mind.
 Be loving, understanding, and supportive, stay tuned to their needs, but also create structure and set boundaries.
 Make sure your child knows your expectations and clearly explain the reasons behind the rules – underlying safety concerns, moral issues, or societal norms.
 Then your child will develop a better understanding of life and will be more likely to follow the rules and make good choices.

 There is no “one-size fits all” when it comes to parenting because people change and adapt as their children grow.
 But you should remember that how you interact with your child lays the foundation for their personality, life choices, values, and overall behavior.

 No matter what parenting style you choose to use, it still boils down to the relationship you as a parent have with your children.
 The stronger the connection and healthier the parent-child relationship, the better the outcome.

 The best approach to parenting is trying to be a good role model for your kids, setting healthy boundaries for them, and teaching them valuable life skills.
-You should do your best to help your kids feel accepted and loved so that they can feel confident and capable in their world.
+Calmerry offers support for adults in navigating life’s challenges, you should do your best to help your kids feel accepted and loved so that they can feel confident and capable in their world.